 At BHP, we want our people to feel safe and comfortable to bring their whole selves to work.
 We firmly believe that no employee or candidate should feel pressured to hide who they are – be it their gender identity, sex or sexual orientation.

 We are committed to mitigating bias in our recruitment processes to ensure LGBT+ people are respected, valued and free from discrimination.
-If you would like to reach out to someone about our recruitment process and your individual situation, please email us here. (firstname.lastname@example.org)
+For further support information please view our Applicant Information Guide for Transgender, Gender Diverse (TGD) and Non-Binary Candidates.